pedr0fontoura/pedr0fontoura/README.md

 My name is Pedro ~~aka snakewiz~~.

-I'm a full-stack software developer focused on games and related products.

-I'm passionate about solving game/product design problems with engineering solutions.
+I'm a generalist game programmer, creating entertainment and immersive experiences on UGC gaming platforms.

-In addition to my work in game development, I am also interested in web technologies, open-source projects, and building tools to empower other developers.
+Contributing to open-source projects, building tools to empower other developers, and writing technical articles are activities that I'm very enthusiastic about.

+Because of my background in web development, I'm very proficient in TypeScript, Node.js, and React.

 You may also know me for my contributions to the [Cfx](https://cfx.re/) / [FiveM](https://fivem.net/) community.

 Reach me out at:
 - [Twitter](https://twitter.com/pedr0fontoura)